ibm-cloud-docs/blockchain-sw-251/howto/console-upgrade-ocp.md

 4. [Update the operator.](#upgrade-ocp-steps-251-operator)
 5. [Use your console to upgrade your running blockchain nodes.](#upgrade-ocp-nodes)

-You need to complete steps 3-5 for each network that that runs on a separate project.
+You need to repeat steps 3-5 for each network that that runs on a separate project.
 If you experience any problems, see the instructions for [rolling back an upgrade](#upgrade-ocp-rollback).
 If you deployed your network behind a firewall, without access to the external internet, see the separate set of instructions for [Upgrading the {{site.data.keyword.blockchainfull_notm}} Platform behind a firewall](#upgrade-ocp-firewall).

 ### Step one: Update the webhook image
 {: #upgrade-ocp-steps-251-webhook}